How do you make a business-critical SAP process faster, easier, and better for the people who use it every day?

 The application caches the full working set locally — pricing, inventory, customer master, history — so the rep can capture orders, returns, and credits without a connection.
 The moment coverage comes back, the device syncs against S/4HANA in the background.
 The rep doesn't switch modes; the system handles it.

-The whole engagement — UX, Fiori, back-end — sat with one senior S5 specialist, the way every S5 engagement runs.
-That kept architectural decisions consistent, removed the multi-vendor coordination tax, and gave the customer a single named face to call.
-It also kept the team small enough to stay agile through rollout.
+The whole engagement — UX, Fiori, back-end — was held to one architecture under senior Nordic ownership, with S5 Labs in Wrocław providing build capacity behind it.
+That kept architectural decisions consistent, removed the multi-vendor coordination tax, and gave the customer a single named face to call, while staying agile enough to move at delivery speed.

 Technologies: